 Compare forecast versus actual trading result

 It is always good to prepare a forecast for your business.
-Normally forecast is prepared on 12 months basis.
+Normally forecast is prepared on a 12 months basis.
 Be realistic when preparing your forecast sales and expenditure.
 This forecast can serve as a performance target and also give you the overall picture of your business and tell you the safety margin.

-Keeping company accounts up-to date
+Keeping company accounts up-to-date

 It is important that you keep your accounting records up-to-date especially your cash in hands and your bank accounts.
-If you are using accounting software to maintain your company accounts this is even better for you as you can easily retrieve your profit and loss account and your balance sheet every month to see how your business is performing by press of a button.
+If you are using accounting software to maintain your company accounts this is even better for you as you can easily retrieve your profit and loss account and your balance sheet every month to see how your business is performing by a press of a button.

 Control your business expenditure

-Think about possibility of terminating service contracts that do not offer competitive advantage to your business.
+Think about the possibility of terminating service contracts that do not offer a competitive advantage to your business.
 Consider asking your existing suppliers for discounts or incentives or even downgrade the services to basics plan to save up if possible.

 Dispose of idle business assets

-Think about disposing some of the unused or idle business assets such as vans, office furniture and computers to get some cash.
+Think about disposing of some of the unused or idle business assets such as vans, office furniture and computers to get some cash.

 Do not hold stock in the warehouse